-The key result in Table 4 is that variation in Source × Product factors account for only 10-12% of overall variation in export growth, or 13-15% when we do not consider new and disappearing flows.
+The key result in Table 4 is that variation in Source x Product factors account for only 10-12% of overall variation in export growth, or 13-15% when we do not consider new and disappearing flows.
 Pure source country effects add to this 5-8%.
-Together, the Source plus Source × Product factors account for 16-20% of overall variation in export growth.
-This suggests that theories of export success that focus only on industry competitiveness and/or overall country productivity (and the policies motivated by these) may be missing other important determinants of export success.
-This result is robust to alternative cutoffs of Top 5 or Top 10 products, as shown in the Appendix tables indicated in the note to Table 4.
+This suggests that theories of export success that focus only on comparative advantage and/or overall country productivity (and the policies motivated by these) may be missing other important determinants of export success.
+This result is robust to alternative cutoffs of Top 5 or Top 10 products, as shown in the online appendix tables indicated in the note to Table 4.

 It is particularly telling that these results are broadly similar for countries with high, medium and low total export growth, and across different regions and levels of development, as illustrated in Table 5 for top 20 export flows, although there are some important differences too.
 Africa has higher overall variation in export growth than Europe.
-Africa also has a somewhat higher share of Source × Product and Source × Destination effects.
+Africa also has a somewhat higher share of Source x Product and Source x Destination effects.
 High growth countries overall have a larger share of export growth associated with source-country effects, largely at the expense of residual forces.
-In the Appendix we report results like those in Table 5 for the other samples in Table 4.
-We also report in the Appendix similar tables that restrict the analysis to top 5 and top 10 export flows.
-These conclusions are not materially changed.
+In the appendix we report results like those in Table 5 for the other samples in Table 4.
+We also report in the appendix similar tables that restrict the analysis to top 5 and top 10 export flows.
+These conclusions are not materially changed.28